chemerisuk/better-dom/README.md

 * [better-dateinput-polyfill](https://github.com/chemerisuk/better-dateinput-polyfill) - input[type=date] polyfill
 * [better-form-validation](https://github.com/chemerisuk/better-form-validation) - Form validation polyfill
 * [better-prettydate](https://github.com/chemerisuk/better-prettydate) - Enhances time element to update text in realtime

+## Getter and setter
+Standard DOM APIs have a notion of property and attribute for a element.
+Usually reading a property _is faster_, but a lot of people don't know that or just alway use attributes to keep access the same everywhere in a code.

+To fix this confusion better-dom introduces smart getter and setter.

 ## Event handling best practices
 Events handling is a big part of writing a code for DOM.
 And there are some features included into the library APIs that help developers to avoid potential issues and keep their code easier to maintain in future.